TW: Mental Health, Depression

 That one person is not the only person who is allowed to be unhappy with their lot in life.

-We need to stop comparing each others’ ‘crap times’, feeling the need to tell people that they shouldn’t feel upset, frustrated or annoyed with their current situation.
+We need to stop comparing each others’ ‘bad times’, feeling the need to tell people that they shouldn’t feel upset, frustrated or annoyed with their current situation.

 If things are bad for you right now, they are bad for you, whether other people agree or not.
 There is no hierarchy to feeling depressed, no hierarchy to trauma, no hierarchy to feeling fed up with things or to going through a bad patch in life.
 There is no ranking for everyone’s individual situation and circumstances, for which are ‘better’ or ‘worse’.
 Why do people feel the need to tell someone whether they’re entitled to feel a certain way, or compare their own/another’s situation to it?